 Here you will use the best Windows 7 incremental backup software - AOMEI Backupper Standard to create Windows 7 incremental backup.
 You can perform it in all the backup solutions with a scheduled (daily, weekly, monthly) or on-time backup task.
 Below are some advantages of this software:

-- It supports all the backup solutions, including system backup, disk backup, partition backup and file backup.
+- It supports all the backup solutions, including system backup, disk backup, partition backup, file backup and cloud backup.

 - It will compress backup images automatically to reduce the size of image file.
 The default option is normal compression, but you can change it to high compression level.
 It requires more backup time but least image size.